-Stockholder Transaction Expenses Sales Load (as a percentage of offering price) %(1) Offering Expenses (as a percentage of offering price) %(2) Total Common Stockholder Expenses (as a percentage of offering price) %(3) Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares)(4) Management Fees 2.59 %(5) Incentive Fees Payable Under the Management Agreement 2.03 %(6) Interest Payments on Borrowed Funds 3.19 %(7) Other Expenses 1.34 %(8) Acquired Fund Fees and Expenses 0.73 %(9) Total Annual Expenses 9.88 %(10)
+Stockholder Transaction Expenses Sales Load (as a percentage of offering price) %(1) Offering Expenses (as a percentage of offering price) %(2) Total Common Stockholder Expenses (as a percentage of offering price) %(3) Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares)(4) Management Fees 3.12 %(5) Incentive Fees Payable Under the Management Agreement 0.00 %(6) Interest Payments on Borrowed Funds 2.79 %(7) Other Expenses 4.24 %(8) Total Annual Expenses 10.15 %(9)

-- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at December 31, 2017. - (5) Effective March 7, 2017, our management fee is 1.75% of our total assets (excluding cash), payable quarterly in arrears based on our total asset valuation at the end of the prior quarter.
-See "The Advisor" included elsewhere in this prospectus.
-Management fees used for the purpose of this table equal the annualized base management fee during the most recent fiscal quarter. - (6) The Advisor, in consultation with the Company's Board of Directors, has agreed to waive incentive fees based on income through December 31, 2018.
-Incentive Fees used for the purpose of this table equal the annualized incentive fee during the most recent fiscal quarter, pre fee waiver.
-The Incentive Fee, which is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at December 31, 2016. - (5) Effective March 7, 2017, our management fee is 1.75% of our total assets (excluding cash), payable quarterly in arrears based on our total asset valuation at the end of the prior quarter.
+The management fee used in the table is 1.75%.
+Prior to March 7, 2017, our management fee was 2.0% of our total assets.
+See "The Advisor" included elsewhere in this prospectus. - (6) These Incentive Fees are based on annualized amounts incurred pursuant to our Management Agreement.
+The Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
 As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee earned historically.
+The incentive fee shown is for the year ended December 31, 2016.
+No incentive fee was paid during that year.
 The terms pursuant to which our investment advisor may earn an Incentive Fee changed as of March 7, 2017.
-For more detailed information about the Incentive Fee, please see "The Advisor." - (7) "Interest Payments on Borrowed Funds" is based upon actual fees incurred for the year ended December 31, 2017 and represents interest and credit facility fees as well as debt issuance costs.
-Our outstanding debt balance at December 31, 2017 was approximately \$215 million.
-For more detailed information about debt, please see Note 7 to the consolidated financial statements included elsewhere in this prospectus. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the Management Agreement and of the Administrator reimbursable under the administration agreement.
-Such expenses are based on actual amounts incurred for the year ended December 31, 2017.
+For more detailed information about the Incentive Fee, please see "The Advisor." - (7) "Interest Payments on Borrowed Funds" based upon actuals for the year ended December 31, 2016, represents annualized interest and credit facility fees incurred as well as debt issuance costs.
+Our outstanding debt balance at December 31, 2016 was approximately \$337 million.
+The Credit Facility allows us to increase commitments thereunder up to a total of \$750 million.
+For more detailed information about debt, please see Note 7 to our consolidated financial statements included elsewhere in this prospectus. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the Management Agreement and of the Administrator reimbursable under the administration agreement.
+Such expenses are based on annualized amounts incurred.